bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfTractionPoints_1Nk$_0PhT2kBz$hK6Rfjvq/Documentation.md

-The number of leverages or actuatrs needed to move turnouts.
+The number of leverages or actuators needed to move turnouts.